FinnMidd/Jala/Projects/README.md

 # Project Directory
-This directory contains the larger projects worked on during my internships and exists for the purpose of displaying my progress as a web developer.
+This directory contains the larger projects worked on during my internship and exists for the purpose of displaying my progress as a web developer.

 ## Projects
 | **Project Name**   | **Description**                                                                       |             **Link**            |